The Nelson Monument was built in memory of Admiral Lord Nelson, who died at the Battle of Trafalgar in 1805.

 Looking like a tall stone telescope, the Nelson Monument contains a time ball which is still dropped at 1 o’clock daily.
 You get a wonderful view of the City and the sea from the top of the building.

-Images of and from the Nelson Monument can be found on Capital Collections.
+Images of and from the Nelson Monument can be found on Capital Collections and a new exhibition has been curated just in time for the monument's 200th anniversary.

 Find out more about Nelson Monument and what you will see when you visit.